 Figure 5: Scenarios where many people never become aware of the movement

 Scenario C – Controversy: In this scenario almost everyone knows a reasonable amount about the movement.
-A fraction of society is favourable enough to be actively involved, but many people are not in support.
-Most large movements can expect to be here. e.g. abortion
+A fraction of society is favorable enough to be actively involved, but many people are not in support.
+Most large movements can expect to be here.
+E.g. abortion

 Figure 6: Scenarios where virtually everyone becomes aware of the movement

 The marginal effect of an intervention may be quite different depending on which long-term scenario we are in.
 For this reason it’s important to have a good understanding of which are the most likely.
 To help think about the effects of interventions, we’ll consider the two intervention archetypes illustrated in Figure 7.